May 2018: This chapter was revised throughout as a result of local review.

-The presumption is that adults have the mental capacity to make informed choices about their own safety and how they live their lives.
-Issues of mental capacity and the ability to give informed consent are central to decisions and actions in safeguarding adults.
+The presumption is that people (aged 16 and over) have the mental capacity to make informed choices about their own safety and how they live their lives.
+Mental capacity and the ability to give informed consent are central to decisions and actions in safeguarding adults.
 All interventions need to take into account the ability of adults to make informed choices about the way they want to live and the risks they want to take.
 This includes their ability:

-The Mental Capacity Act (MCA) 2005 provides a statutory framework to empower and protect people who may lack capacity to make decisions for themselves and establishes a framework for making decisions on their behalf.
+The Mental Capacity Act (MCA) 2005 provides a statutory framework to empower and protect people who may lack capacity to make specific decisions for themselves (at the time required) and establishes a framework for making decisions on their behalf, where they are deemed to lack capacity.
 This applies whether the decisions are life changing events or everyday matters.
-All decisions taken in the safeguarding adults process must comply with this Act.
+All decisions taken in the safeguarding adults’ process must comply with this legislation.

 Adults with care and support needs are potentially less likely to be able to protect themselves from the risk of abuse or neglect.
-This can include such adults who have capacity to make their own decisions.
-Statutory adult safeguarding duties apply equally to those adults with care and support needs regardless of whether those needs are being met, regardless of whether the adult lacks mental capacity or not and regardless of the setting.
+Statutory adult safeguarding duties apply equally to those adults with care and support needs regardless of whether those needs are being met, and regardless of whether the adult lacks mental capacity or not.

 The MCA created the criminal offences of ill treatment and wilful neglect in respect of people who lack the ability to make decisions.
-The offences can be committed by anyone responsible for that adult’s care and support – paid staff but also family carers as well as people who have the legal authority to act on that adult’s behalf (that is a person with power of attorney or Court appointed deputies).
+The offences apply to anyone involved in the adult’s care and support, for example paid staff, family carers and anyone who has legal authority to act on that adult’s behalf (that is a person with power of attorney or Court appointed deputies).

 If someone has concerns about the actions of an attorney acting under a registered Enduring Power of Attorney (EPA) or Lasting Power of Attorney (LPA), or a Deputy appointed by the Court of Protection, they should contact the Office of the Public Guardian (OPG).
-The OPG can investigate the actions of a Deputy or Attorney and can also refer concerns to other relevant agencies.
-When it makes a referral, the OPG will make sure the relevant agency keeps it informed of the action it takes, The OPG can also make an application to the Court of Protection if it needs to take possible action against the attorney or deputy.
-Whilst the OPG primarily investigate financial abuse it is important to note that it also has a duty to investigate concerns about the actions of an attorney acting under a health and welfare Lasting Power of Attorney or a personal welfare deputy.
+The OPG can investigate the actions of a Deputy or Attorney and can also refer concerns to other relevant agencies (for example the police, and adult social care).
+When it makes a referral, the OPG will make sure the relevant agency keeps the OPG informed of any actions taken.
+The OPG can also make an application to the Court of Protection for any further action against the attorney or deputy.
+Whilst the OPG primarily investigate financial abuse it is important to note that it also has a duty to investigate concerns about the actions of an attorney acting under a health and welfare Lasting Power of Attorney, or a personal welfare deputy.
 The OPG can investigate concerns about an attorney acting under a registered Enduring or Lasting power of Attorney, regardless of the adult’s capacity to make decisions.